plausible/website/_posts/2021-04-15-how-to-fight-back-against-google-floc.md

 How can you keep your lucrative ad business when not being able to use third-party cookies and tools such as Google Analytics?
 Google is moving all the tracking and data gathering for advertising purposes where they can control it best: browser level.
 That's how we got to the Federated Learning of Cohorts (FLoc) initiative which is currently being tested on millions of Chrome browser users across the world.

 There have always been concerns about Chrome tracking.
 We know that the browsing history of logged-in Chrome users is sent to Google.
-FLoC seems like a continuation of their angle to track people through the browser.
+FLoC seems like a continuation of their strategy to track people through the browser.

 Google is doubling down on a business model based on behavioral profiling and targeted advertisements.
 This business model in itself is a privacy violation and cannot exist on the privacy-first web.
 Google's business interests mean that they are unlikely to ever provide a true web privacy protection compared to solutions built by companies with a more ethical business model.